-Whether or not a broker has a principal executive office in the state does not affect custodial credit risk.
-However, this risk is affected when a broker has coverage from the Securities Investors Protection Corporation (SIPC).
-Unlike the FDIC, the SIPC is not a government agency but a member institution made up of financial organizations that pay in to the corporation.
+GASB requires auditors to evaluate various investment risks including custodial risk.
+Under the criteria developed by the GASB, custodial risk is greatly affected when a broker has insurance coverage from the Securities Investors Protection Corporation (SIPC).
+Unlike the FDIC, the SIPC is not a government agency but rather a member institution made up of financial organizations that pay in to the corporation.
 If a broker or financial institution closes its doors, SIPC will replace many of the investments, including CDs, held in an investor's account up to a certain dollar amount.
 Brokers can extend these limits by purchasing excess SIPC from private insurance companies.
 GASB considers SIPC and excess SIPC coverage as a way to negate custodial risk entirely.
 Rate Search did not have SIPC coverage.